why39charactersonlybruh/new-thing/_src/index.md

 layout: "page.njk"
 ---

-# This is my site title
+# BBALL KNOWLEDGE FOR YOU

 This is a page that I made with eleventy